 I must be dreaming.
 Is it really possible to have fall-off-the-bone-tender baby back ribs in about half an hour??
 And the answer is… YES it’s absolutely possible with the Instant Pot.
 It’s no surprise the Instant Pot Ribs recipe is one of the most requested out there in the blogosphere, and I’m here to show you how it’s done!
 Easy peasy!
 Honestly, one of the easiest recipes EVER!
 (Exciting news!!
-My Instant Pot Authorized Cookbook is now available for Pre-Order on Amazon!
+My Instant Pot Authorized Cookbook is now available on Amazon!
 Check it out here!)

 Now to be clear, I do love the fabulous aroma that accompanies hours and hours of slow cooking baby back ribs.
 I even wrote this post on the surprisingly wonderful and tender ribs my fabulous husband made us for the Super Bowl (yes, it was a relationship challenging moment, but we most definitely survived! 😉 )